 Drive time from the Subway Cave to Lassen Volcanic National Park: 16 minutes

-The grandest adventure of the day 1 of the Northern California – Oregon road trip awaited us less than 20 minutes later.
+The grandest adventure of the day 1 of this Northern California – Oregon road trip awaited us less than 20 minutes later.
 Lassen Volcanic National Park is one of the most overlooked national parks in California.
 The area is home to numerous hydrothermal features, such as fumaroles and mudpots, several picturesque lakes, and scenic valleys.

 Athletic travelers can easily fit a few hikes and see most of the roadside attractions while spending a day in Lassen Volcanic National Park.